You have something to say.

 This is why you must start with the end in mind, know your audience, and speak in their language – taking their worldview, knowledge, and prior beliefs fully into account.
 Only once you have done this can you hope to communicate effectively.

-Our mission is to give you the tools and experience you need to go out into the world and affect the change you want by delivering your message to your audience effectively.
+My mission is to give you the tools and experience you need to go out into the world and affect the change you want by delivering your message to your audience effectively.